minahoh/AxiHodgeLapOrder1FEM/k_1_first_order/README.md

 ### Outputs
 `err_u` - array of L2 errors for mesh levels corresponding to indices
 `err_s` - array of L2 errors for mesh levels corresponding to indices
+`basis_p2` - a matrix representing piece-wise basis functions for each edge and triangle in each triangle. basis_p2(:,i,T) represents the pieceiwise basis function for the ith node or midpoint in triangle T.
+`basis_nd1` - a matrix representing piece-wise basis functions for each edge and triangle in each triangle. basis_nd1(:,i,T) represents the ith pieceiwise basis function in triangle T.
+`u_h` - approximated solution for u
+`s_h` - approximated solution for s

 ## Example
 ```